Privacy Policy

 1. Overview

 When a church signs up with Citizen Sites, that church is the “Customer” or “Tenant.”
-The Customer controls the personal information of its members, donors, volunteers, and visitors (the “End Users”).
-For that information, Citizen Sites acts as a service provider / data processor on the Customer’s behalf.
+The Customer controls the personal information of its members, prayer-team viewers, form submitters, and visitors (the “End Users”).
+For that information Citizen Sites acts as a service provider / data processor on the Customer’s behalf.
 End Users with questions about their personal data should contact their church directly first.

 2. Who this policy covers